Eastern Green Links

-Ofgem approved the schemes as part of its Accelerated Strategic Transmission Investment Framework.

 Scotland-England Green Link 1 (SEGL1)

-Current status

-In December 2022, the connection received approval from the UK energy regulator Ofgem.

-As of July 2021, construction was expected to start in 2023, with the construction phase complete in 2027.

-Route

-SEGL1 will run from Torness in Southeast Scotland to Hawthorn Pit substation in Northeast England.
+SEGL1 will run from Torness in Southeast Scotland to Hawthorn Pit substation in Murton, County Durham.
 Landfall in England will be to the North of Seaham, on the Durham Coast.
+It is developed by Scottish Power Transmission plc (SPT) and National Grid Electricity Transmission plc (National Grid) with a budget of £1.294 billion.